jamesHargreaves12/Semtex/Semtex/README.md

 -------

 ### Evaluate the Impact of a Commit
-Generate a summary that highlights portions of an existing commit that impact runtime behavior:
+Generate a summary that highlights portions of an existing commit that impact runtime behaviour:
 ```sh
 semtex check https://github.com/repo.git <commit>
 ```